playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 - The `App` `onDone` method inspects the data from `SimpleForm`
 - Once the data is returned to `App`, it changes it's own data, thus triggering a re-render of `App` and `SimpleForm` both

-As you can see from the chart above and the outline of the data flow, you're keeping your data seperated across two different locations.
+As you can see from the chart above and the outline of the data flow, you're keeping your data separated across two different locations.
 As such, the mental model to modify this code can get confusing and disjointed.
 This code sample gets even more complex when `onDone` is expected to change the state in `SimpleForm`.

 Now, let's contrast that to the mental model needed to work with unidirectionality enforced.